bclous/SwiftUIKitUI/README.md

 ## AutoLayout

-Programmatic layout in UIKit with AutoLayout is powerful, imperative, and adapts well to all the different screen sizes iOS developers are expected to support.
+Programmatic layout in UIKit with AutoLayout is powerful, imperative, and adapts well to all the screen sizes iOS developers are expected to support.
 It’s also way too verbose, overly complicated, and a pain to work with.
-SwiftUIKitUI aims to solves these problems while staying true to the framework and avoiding new patterns or layout paradigms.
+SUIKUI aims to solves these problems while staying true to the framework and avoiding new patterns or layout paradigms.
 Let's have a look!
 <br />

 Let's say you want to pin a view directly to its parent, with a padding of 20pts on each side.
 Your standard "container" view.
 You may be used to writing something like this: